 I wish I could have figured out a way to get more people to WATCH the video.
 Of all the people who pledged only 41% watched the video.
 No actually it is pretty cool that 59% of the people pledged without watching the video but… I can’t help but believe if more people would have watched the video, they would have likely shared it and I think we would have raised a lot more money.
 People who didn’t even know us, who watched the video pledged simply bcz they loved the video.

 - Constant communication, always with a clear Call To Action (CTA).
 Frequent and artful promotion was the focus of Aury’s personal and band Facebook pages during her campaign.
 She also made several follow-on videos during the campaign and published 24 lengthy and detailed text updates for her backers on Kickstarter to keep them engaged.
 Aury was relentless about politely reminding people of the campaign deadlines and using every technique to amplify her message by offering incentives for her backers to promote it to their networks as well.
 Every communication, every thank you, always included a link back to the campaign and a request to pledge.
-“Don’t be afraid to ask” and “Then, make it super easy for people to give right then” we’re critical techniques behind the success of Aury’s campaign.
+“Don’t be afraid to ask” and “Then, make it super easy for people to give right then” were critical techniques behind the success of Aury’s campaign.

 - A wide range of premiums.
 Aury had 24 different premiums, from the standard $25 digital download plus signed CD, to more creative and personal items that were limited in number, a testament to the marketing idea that emphasizing that something scarce will increase its value.
 Her premiums are a great example of the Whale/Minnow/Dolphin marketing segmented monetization technique, where offers are numerous and varied in price to draw in a wide range of contributors at all levels.
 Here’s what Aury had to say on this:

 The pledge items were fun!
 The ones that people loved the most were the really personal ones.
 We had a package for $222 [Aury is obsessed with this number, for reasons too long to go into here].
 For your pledge of $222 you received a night of me cooking you dinner.
 We of course made a point to let you know that I can’t cook… We had 13 people pledge for me to cook them dinner anyways!
 A few other cool items were Eddie’s Hats.
 During our shows our drummer has this little shtick of him changing hats during the shows.
 The fans are constantely trying to catch him changing his hat… it is fun… well… Eddie gave away 12 of his hats.
-We also let someone shave his head and I gave away 2 hard board posters from my first CD release party. there were only a total of 3 made.
-2 with autographs from all the people who played that show with me including Alan White of Yes and Mchael Wilton of Queensryche.
+We also let someone shave his head, using only the best electric razor, of course.
+I gave away 2 hard board posters from my first CD release party. there were only a total of 3 made.
+2 with autographs from all the people who played that show with me including Alan White of Yes and Michael Wilton of Queensryche.
 I have one of these for myself but I gave away the other 2 in my Kickstarter campaign.
 One with autographs and one without.
 People liked the one of a kind items.
 I also added more pledge packages by request from people who wanted to pledge.
 People asked me to add shot glasses and tshirts that would be autographed that were not the ones made for the campaign.
 I also had people negotiate with me… they offered to pledge if I would come out and perform a song with their band.
 I did this on two occasions.

 - Personally and creatively thanking every backer.
 Again, here is Aury herself on how she did this:

-Everytime someone pledged I personally thanked them for their pledge.
+Every time someone pledged I personally thanked them for their pledge.
 I made some silly pictures that had the Kickstarter information on it as well as our slogan “You Pledge… We give you cool stuff!” and our other slogan, “Be a part of the AMB!!”
 If you were a Facebook friend I would make my thank you public by posting this silly picture on your Facebook page for all the world to see.
 This also helped us with pledges.
 We attached the link to these pictures so people could check it out.